Written by our Subject Matter Experts, Updated on January 20, 2021

-We share average bail prices for common crimes such as assault, murder, drug charges, DUI / DWI, and many other crimes.
-Bail amounts are set by each jurisdiction resulting in variations in the exact bail bond amount set.
+We share average bail amounts for common crimes such as assault, murder, drug charges, DWI, and many other crimes.
+The bail amounts listed are based on national averages; each jurisdiction can have variations in the exact bail bond amount set – view our specific bail amounts by crime in Texas.

 Jump To: